oscarlai1998/tp/docs/team/fupernova.md

 *Considerations*

-The team's main priority for testing were the `Parser` and `Command` classes.
-It was important to ensure that these two classes were built correctly as they deal with user input, which is where many logic bugs can be introduced.
-Integration testing between `Parser` and `Command` were also important as these two classes worked together directly, with `Parser` extracting user input and `Command` executing the command given.
-Hence, unit tests for these two classes were implemented first with team members thinking of possible inputs that would break the program.
+The team's main priority for testing were the `Parser` and `Command` classes as they deal with user input, which is where many logic bugs can be introduced.
+Integration testing between `Parser` and `Command` was also important as these two classes worked together directly to extract parameters and execute commands.
+Unit tests for these two classes were implemented first with possible inputs that would break the program.
 Once the two classes were amply tested separately, integration tests were introduced to ensure that the core functionality of parsing user inputs and creating the appropriate `Command` instance was working.

 ____

 ### Contributions to documentation